 - Scholarships or travel grants for academic study.

 Strategic Grant is a new addition to the Open Door Grantmaking program.
-Strategic Grant is grant support for regional organizations that are interested in implementing long-term projects (18-24 months).
+Strategic Grant is grant support for organizations that are interested in implementing long-term projects.
 Strategic Grant recipients, in addition to the Open Door project budget, have a chance to acquire additional funding for organizational development support.
 See additional information related to the organizational development initiative below.

 Those organizations interested in receiving organizational development support should submit a long-term organizational development strategy, so as to further promote their institution building and longer-term sustainability.